“Tibet” is the abbreviation of Tibet Autonomous Region, which is a provincial-level Tibetan autonomous area in China

-Located in the southwestern part of the Qinghai-Tibet Plateau, Tibet is one of China’s five ethnic minority autonomous regions.
+Located in the western part of the Qinghai-Tibet Plateau, with capital of Lhasa city, Tibet is one of China’s five ethnic minority autonomous regions.
 It has an average elevation of more than 4,000 meters and alos being known as the “Roof of the World”.

 Since the beginning of the Yuan Dynasty (AD 1271-1368), the central government began to exercise jurisdiction over Tibet.